-Consumers are increasingly interested in responsibility of their purchases.
+Consumers are increasingly interested in the responsibility of their purchases.
 Especially single used plastic products and marine plastic pollution are causing concerns.
-This creates demand for sustainable products and new market opportunities for sustainable nonwovens.
+This creates a demand for sustainable products and new market opportunities for sustainable nonwovens.

 Suominen’s sustainability approach doesn’t concentrate only on developing more sustainable products and decreasing its own productions environmental impacts, but also highlights the importance of responsible business practices throughout the value chain.

 “Market for sustainable products is growing globally and we are well placed to respond to this increasing demand.
 Sustainability is an integral part of Suominen’s operations and strongly linked to our vision to be the frontrunner in nonwovens innovation and sustainability,” said Petri Helsky, president and CEO of Suominen.

 Suominen manufactures nonwovens as roll goods for wipes and other applications.

 Send us article and press release to: email@example.com